 You hear a lot these days about dogs who alleviate Post Traumatic Stress Disorder, horses who cure kids with ADHD, and dolphins who can relieve depression.
 These and other forms of Animal Assisted Therapy (AAT) have become widely accepted by both the public and professionals.
-My local hospital has an active animal assisted therapy program.
-Dozens of clinicians listed in the Psychology Today directory of therapists incorporate animal therapy into their practice, and Psych Today bloggers have extolled the virtues of animal therapy (for examples, see here, here, and here.)
+My local hospital has an active animal-assisted therapy program.
+Dozens of clinicians listed in the Psychology Today Therapy Directory incorporate animal therapy into their practice, and Psych Today bloggers have extolled the virtues of animal therapy (for examples, see here, here, and here.)

 The idea that interacting with animals can heal our broken minds and bodies is certainly appealing, particularly for those of us who love pets.
 But is there a mismatch between the media coverage of AAT and the evidence that these therapies actually work?
 To answer this question, I recently surveyed the research literature on the effectiveness of AAT.
 I was surprised by what I found.

-The first is that most of the clinical trials on the effectiveness of animal assisted therapy are so methodologically flawed that their conclusions cannot be trusted.
+The first is that most of the clinical trials on the effectiveness of animal-assisted therapy are so methodologically flawed that their conclusions cannot be trusted.
 Therapies involving horses are a good example.
-In a recent article in the Journal of Clinical Psychology, investigators lead by Michael Anestis of the University of Southern Mississippi analyzed all of the published clinical trials on equine assisted therapy.
+In a recent article in the Journal of Clinical Psychology, investigators led by Michael Anestis of the University of Southern Mississippi analyzed all of the published clinical trials on equine-assisted therapy.
 They found that in 12 of the 14 studies the sample sizes were too small to produce reliable results, and 8 of the studies also lacked no-treatment control groups.
 In only one of the trials were subjects randomly assigned to treatment conditions, and none of them controlled for the effects of simply being exposed to a new experience or for unconscious bias on the part of the researchers.
-Based on these problems, Anestis' team recommended that that equine therapy be put on hold until well-designed studies demonstrate its effectiveness.
+Based on these problems, Anestis' team recommended that equine therapy be put on hold until well-designed studies demonstrate its effectiveness.

 Lori Marino found that nearly all of the 28 AAT studies she examined were seriously flawed.
 She says there is little evidence that the improvements seen in animal therapy studies are due to the presence of the animal, as opposed to, say, interacting with the animal's sympathetic handler.
-Dr. Anna Chur-Hansen and her colleagues found that poor research methods have compromised the validity of clinical trials on the impact of animal visitations on hospitalized children ( here) .
+Dr. Anna Chur-Hansen and her colleagues found that poor research methods have compromised the validity of clinical trials on the impact of animal visitations on hospitalized children.
 And Japanese researchers found that all of the randomized clinical trials on AAT conducted to date are so methodologically flawed that they do not meet the accepted minimum standards for inclusion in “meta-analyses” (here).
 (Note: Meta-analysis is a statistical tool that allows combining the results of different studies.)

 Animal-Assisted Therapy Research Deficiencies